Categories: Projects and equipment; Commerce and business

 My booth contents require the biggest vehicle possible.
 Even then,

-One drawback to carrying so much is getting everything
+One drawback to having this much is getting everything

 from car to booth, the so-called last mile.

-Even with a dolly that converts into a cart, it still takes me at least
+Even with a dolly that converts into a cart, it still takes at least

 two, sometimes three, precarious trips.